 Step 4 – Measuring the Current Status

-At this point we have completed the development of the BRSM and are moving to using it on an iterative, ongoing basis.
+At this point we have completed the development of the BRSM and are moving to using it on a frequent basis.

-This part of the template is updated each reporting cycle which could be quite short in times of crisis.
+Each reporting cycle this part of the template is updated which may be short in times of crisis.
 The model owner is responsible for ensuring that the status of each metric is captured, having regard to all of the scenarios and how the team feel those scenarios are evolving.

 Step 5 – Assessing the Rating and any Decisions/Actions Required